 |Quick Facts: Social and Community Service Managers|

 Social and community service managers work for nonprofit organizations, private for-profit social service companies, and government agencies.
-Most work full time.
+The majority work full time.

-Employment of social and community service managers is projected to grow 10 percent from 2014 to 2024, faster than the average for all occupations.
+Employment of social and community service managers is projected to grow 16 percent from 2016 to 2026, much faster than the average for all occupations.
 Employment growth will be driven by increases in the elderly population and increases in demand for substance abuse treatment and mental health and health-related services.

 Explore resources for employment and wages by state and area for social and community service managers.